 When to shave before laser hair removal

-You need to shave 24 hours prior to your session, thus letting time for your skin to rest.
+The best time to shave before laser is 24 hours prior to your session, thus letting time for your skin to rest.
 Your skin will have time to replenish the top layer removed by the razor.
 The absence of this top layer makes the skin very sensitive.
 Allow yourself enough time to make sure you do not rush and cut yourself.
 The laser must avoid cuts and wounds, and going around those will make the procedure less efficient.
 You also probably need extra sessions.

 Do exfoliate three to four days before the session to make sure no hair hides under your skin.
 This shave should be performed with a clean and sharp razor to prevent any bacterial residue and possible infection after the appointment.
 Afterward, gently wash/clean the skin to further erase any trace of bacteria, soap, lotion or deodorants from the skin’s surface and from the skin shaft.